Singapore Company Registration in 2025 | 100% Remote Incorporation

 6. Representative Office

-A representative office can be formed for a maximum of three years, making it an endless organisation.
+A representative office can be formed for a maximum of three years, making it an endless organization.
 Foreign enterprises are only permitted to study the Singapore market in this fashion; they are not permitted to offer products or services for profit.

 Advantages of Representative Office: